Information provided by our Careers & Employability Service:Janet, our Careers Adviser for BEd (Hons) Primary (all specialisms), says:

 - Educational psychologist

-Our graduates...Previous Plymouth University graduates from this course are now employed in a wide variety of roles, some of which include: Primary Teacher, Supply Teacher, Nursery Nurse, Teaching Assistant, Learning Centre Manager, Special Education Needs Coordinator.
+Our graduates...Previous University of Plymouth graduates from this course are now employed in a wide variety of roles, some of which include: Primary Teacher, Supply Teacher, Nursery Nurse, Teaching Assistant, Learning Centre Manager, Special Education Needs Coordinator.

 (Source: DLHE Survey 2010)